jpdecastro/kubernetes-cluster-logging-efk/README.md

 Information on the ZSH configuration can be found [here](https://kubernetes.io/docs/tasks/tools/included/optional-kubectl-configs-zsh/).
 The folks at Kubernetes.io have also provided us with a [Kubectl cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).

-## Verify Single-Node Kubernetes cluster is up
+## Verify Single-Node Kubernetes cluster is running
 Once Kubernetes is enabled, we can start interacting with it using `kubectl`.

 Let's check how many nodes our cluster has.
 The result should contain 1 (single-node cluster):